7 Things You Didn’t Know about the Blue Doberman Pinscher

 Yes, Dobermans are known to have lots of energy and require a great deal of exercise to keep them physically and mentally sharp and stimulated.
 This being said, if your Blue Doberman develops Blue Doberman Syndrome, or Color Dilution Alopecia, you might start to notice that his energy level drops some.

 This can be due to the fact that the condition makes them itchy and not feel so energetic.
 Often it’s when there is a big outbreak of scaly skin or infection.
 It’s important that you stay on top of the skin condition with regular visits to the veterinarian.
 Also, follow your doctor’s treatment plan in order to keep your Doberman happy, healthy and full of life.

 7. Should not have to pay more

-Yes, Blue Dobermans might be on the rare side and only comprise about 8-9% of the breed in general, but this does not make them so rare, to the point, that breeders should be claiming they are rare finds and want to charge you an inflated price for a Blue Doberman.
-If you have a breeder who is making these claims and asking high prices way above the charge for a regular Doberman, you need to walk away and find a reputable breeder.
+Yes, Blue Dobermans might be on the rare side.
+They only comprise about 8-9% of the breed in general.
+However this does not make them so rare, to the point that breeders should be claiming they are rare finds.
+Chances are they want to charge you an inflated price for a Blue Doberman.
+If you have a breeder who is making these claims, you need to walk away and find a reputable breeder.

 You can also read:

 - 20 Things Only Doberman Pinscher Owners Would Understand